 - Private healthcare insurance.
 Retirees from foreign countries are not eligible for state-funded health care insurance.

 - You are required to renew your visa annually for the first five years of your stay.

 What’s next in your moving to Ireland plan?

 Craving that pint of Guinness yet?
-We hope that this guide helps you get on the right track as you prepare for moving to Ireland.
-There are many things to consider: moving your belongings, your immigration plans, health insurance.
+We hope that this guide helps you get on the right track as you prepare to move to Ireland.
+There are many things to consider: moving your belongings, your immigration plans, and your health insurance.
 To make life easier, you can view our checklist for a smooth transition.
 Our experts are available to offer advice at every stage of your move.